GIFT: Group-Relative Implicit Fine-Tuning Integrates GRPO with DPO and UNA: Background Methods in Detail

 RL fine-tuning serves two principal objectives.
 First, it seeks to maximize the pretrained explicit reward function $r_{\phi}(x, y)$ so that the policy $\pi_\theta(y|x)$ becomes better aligned with human preferences encoded by the reward model.
-Second, to mitigate \emph{reward hacking} and preserve fidelity to the pretrained model, a Kullback–Leibler (KL) regularization term is introduced, penalizing large deviations from the reference policy $\pi_{\text{ref}}(y|x)$.
-The combined optimization problem can be expressed as shown in Equation \ref{eq: RL objective}:
+Second, to mitigate \emph{reward hacking} and preserve fidelity to the pretrained model, a Kullback-Leibler (KL) regularization term is introduced, penalizing large deviations from the reference policy $\pi_{\text{ref}}(y|x)$.
+The combined optimization problem can be expressed as

-where $\beta$ is a temperature-like coefficient that controls the trade-off between reward maximization and policy divergence. \textbf{The same objective is adopted in RLVR, DPO, UNA and GIFT.}
+where $\beta$ is a KL coefficient that controls the trade-off between reward maximization and policy divergence. \textbf{The same objective is adopted in RLVR, DPO, UNA and GIFT.}

-To stabilize training, Proximal Policy Optimization (PPO) \cite{schulman2017proximalpolicyoptimizationalgorithms} is commonly adopted to optimize the objective in Equation~\ref{eq: RL objective}.
-However, RLHF requires maintaining multiple large-scale components—namely, a policy model, reference model, reward model, and value model—resulting in substantial computational and memory overhead.
+To stabilize training, Proximal Policy Optimization (PPO)~\cite{schulman2017proximalpolicyoptimizationalgorithms} is commonly adopted to optimize the objective in Equation~\ref{eq: appendix RL objective}.
+However, RLHF requires maintaining multiple large-scale components--namely, a policy model, reference model, reward model, and value model--resulting in substantial computational and memory overhead.
 These drawbacks significantly restrict the scalability and practicality of RLHF for LLMs.